cyrusimap/cyrus-sasl/docsrc/sasl/developer/programming.rst

 * Application sends these bytes over the network

-* repeat the last 4 steps until the server tells you that the authentication is completed
+* Repeat the last 4 steps until the server tells you that the authentication is completed